mirumee/satchless/doc/index.rst

 development.
 It is especially true in case of custom, domain-driven e-commerce solutions required to deal with millions of products and requests per day.

 EAV vs Static classes
 ^^^^^^^^^^^^^^^^^^^^^

 Let's talk about EAV approach first.
 It's evil.

-When designing Product’s model around the "classic" concept you typically use a single Product model, with a ProductClass and an Entity-Attribute-Value approach to allow different kinds of products.
+When designing Product’s model around the “classic” concept you typically use a single Product model, with a ProductClass and an Entity-Attribute-Value approach to allow different kinds of products.
 Theoretically it allows to create new kinds of products on the fly ie. via admin panel.
 Concern the